ellisalgernon/PROJECT-SKYRIM/README.md

 ### PROJEKT Skyrim version [0.9.0.x]
 * `Stay in the Fight`

-"*Stay in the Fight*" is currently bugged and must be disabled and re-enabled via its MCM:
+"*Stay in the Fight*" is currently bugged and must be disabled and re-enabled via its MCM when you start a new game:
 * Go to the "*Stay in the Fight*" MCM, find "*Pact with the Gods*" and disable it.
 * Close the menu completely.
 * Go back to the MCM and re-enable "*Pact with the Gods*".